astronomer/terraform-provider-astro/templates/guides/get-started.md

 any changes that are required for your infrastructure.
 All Terraform commands should now work.
 ```
-2. The versions and hashes of providers are stored in a generated file `.terraform.lock.hcl`.
+2. Terraform stores the versions and hashes of providers in a generated file `.terraform.lock.hcl`.

 -> Astronomer recommends you store `.terraform.lock.hcl` in your version control system so that you can track potential changes to your external dependencies.